System.out in Java explained

 New developers often get tripped up on the syntax of the System.out.println() method call.
 Here are a few things to remember:

-• Java is case sensitive, so System must lead with an upper-case letter S.
+• Java is case sensitive, so System must start with an uppercase S. Writing system.out.println() will result in a compilation error.

 • Every line of code in Java must end with a semi-colon.
 If you forget it, your code won’t compile.

-• Any multi-character text passed as an argument to the println method must be in “double quotes”, not ‘single quotes’.
+• Any multi-character text passed as an argument to the println method must be in double quotes, like “Hello, world!”.
+Using single quotes for a string will cause an error.

 Have fun working with the System object and printing data to the console or terminal window as you learn how to program in Java.
 It makes it easier to get feedback and make sure your program is working properly.